 |iPower 6-Inch||294 CFM||35 dB||50 Watts||6.29 lbs|

 1. AC Infinity Cloudline T6

-The AC Infinity Cloudline T6 is sure to take your breath away – literally.
-Not only can it freshen the air at a fast clip, but it just looks nice in your grow tent.
-No bright green colors, or cheap looking plastic parts.
+The AC Infinity Cloudline T6 can freshen the air at a fast clip, but it also looks nice in your grow tent.
+No bright green colors, or cheap-looking plastic parts.

 This powerful inline fan is designed to ventilate grow tents, transfer heat, and keep your plants healthy and happy.